 In Oregon, juveniles must wait at least five years after their last contact with the juvenile court before requesting that their record be set aside.
 Other criteria for expungements are as follows:

-- You have not been convicted of any felony or class A misdemeanor during the five-year wait period
+- You have not been convicted of any more crimes during the five-year wait period

 - There is no juvenile or criminal case pending against you